nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsIngredientRecentCommand"></a>
 #### 5.6.5&ensp;Listing Recent Ingredients — **`stats`**`ingredient recent`

-This command shows a list of ingredients that were used by recipes made recently.
-The list is arranged in descending chronological order.
+This command shows a list of the 10 most recently-used ingredients consumed by `make`-ing recipes.
+The output format is identical to that of [`stats recipe recent`](#StatsRecipeRecentCommand) as discussed above, so it will be omitted for brevity.
-Even after the ingredient is deleted, its past usages are still saved within ChopChop, and you will the ingredient listed.
-However, if you have just cleared your ingredient usage records, there will be no ingredients shown.

 **Usage**: `stats ingredient recent`